Salesforce Agentforce for SaaS onboarding and churn reduction

 Salesforce Agentforce is a layer inside Salesforce that turns your CRM from a system of record into a system of action.
 Instead of waiting for users to check data and decide what to do next, Agentforce AI continuously monitors signals across objects like Opportunity, Task, Case, and product usage data, then triggers the right action automatically.

-That is where the recent spike in salesforce agentforce features comes from.
+That is where the recent spike in Salesforce Agentforce features comes from.
 Teams are not just exploring AI in general.
 They are looking for specific ways to automate real workflows without adding headcount.

 In a Salesforce SaaS setup, onboarding is one of the highest-impact areas to apply it.
+Below are five practical ways Agentforce agents handle onboarding at scale.

 1. Automated onboarding kickoff triggered by deal close